ActivitySim/activitysim/docs/users-guide/modelsetup.rst

 .. note::
-   in general, more CPU cores and RAM will result in faster run times.
+   In general, more CPU cores and RAM will result in faster run times.
    ActivitySim has also been run in the cloud, on both Windows and Linux using `Microsoft Azure <https://azure.microsoft.com/en-us/>`__.
 Example configurations, scripts, and runtimes are in the <todo: cross-ref> ``other_resources\example_azure`` folder.